 Our experts are in high demand as media commentators, promoting solutions that unite, rather than divide, Canadians.
 Both politicians and policy makers turn to CCPA research when they need credible non-partisan analysis.

-The CCPA debunks myths—like the myth that an aging population will cripple public health care, or that meeting our climate change obligations is a job-killer.
-Our monthly magazine, The Monitor, is packed with facts and analysis that will help you untangle the spin.
+The CCPA debunks myths—like the myth that an aging population threatens public health care, or that meeting our climate change obligations is a job-killer.
+Our bi-monthly magazine, The Monitor, is packed with facts and analysis that will help you untangle the spin.

 We don’t just analyze problems.
 We work on solutions—solutions that show Canadians’ best values are not only possible, they’re practical.
 These ideas are anchored by some basic principles: human dignity and freedom, fairness, equality, environmental sustainability, and the public good.
 They show that we can afford to build a more just and sustainable Canada—and that our economy will be stronger for it.

 The CCPA is a registered non-profit charity.
-We depend on the support of our more than 12,000 members across Canada.
-Join or donate today.
+We depend on the support of our more than 12,000 supporters across Canada.
+Click here for more information about our funding sources.